sylwiavargas/schedules/mod1-lectures/10-one-to-many/Readme.md

   - [ ] `User#bio` returns a short biography for the user. _Should_ be able to change after the user is created.
   - [ ] `User#tweets` returns an array of Tweet instances
   - [ ] `User#post_tweet` takes a message, creates a new tweet, and adds it to the user's tweet collection
-  - [ ] `User.print_tweets` that prints the message of each tweet to the screen in a pretty way
   - [ ] *bonus* `User.most_tweets` returns the instance of the user who has made the most tweets

 - [ ] Create a Tweet class.
 The class should have these methods: